What We Publish

 Payment

 Payment is $50 on signing of the contract.
 You will need to have a PayPal address to receive payment; we don’t use any other form of internet cash transfer service.
 If this doesn’t work for you and you are in the U.S., we’re happy to send you a paper check.
-If you are overseas, please ensure you have a PayPal account.
+If you are not in the United States, please ensure you have a PayPal account.
+If we accept your story and then discover we cannot send you money through PayPal, we will rescind the offer.
 We apologize for the inconvenience, but, again, we don’t work with any other cash transfer service.
 No exceptions.

 If you have any questions, please feel free to reach out to us through our Contact page, or send an email to 34orchardjournal@gmail.com.